JakeOtto/python_practice/chapter2/bakery/intermezzo_instantiating_objects.md

 Set a timer for 10 minutes.

-Your challenge is to copy the following code out into a new Python file, load the file into a Python REPL with `python3` to enter the REPL, and then `from bakery import *` on your first line in the REPL.
+Your challenge is to copy the following code out into a new Python file or use the one from [here](./lib/bakery.py), load the file into a Python REPL with `python3` to enter the REPL, and then `from bakery import *` on your first line in the REPL.

 Then build out your bakery with instantiation, and taste as many cakes as you can!